This Program Announcement expires on November 30, 2004, unless reissued.

 issues for human embryonic stem cell research (see also:

-http://grants.nih.gov/grants/guide/notice-files/NOT-OD-02-014.html).
+https://grants.nih.gov/grants/guide/notice-files/NOT-OD-02-014.html).
 Only

 research using hESC lines that are registered in the NIH Human Embryonic Stem